maximusmagnusjopela/maximusmagnus/README.md

 # maximusmagnus
-maximusmagnus.com Blog; John's P kingdom.
+maximusmagnus.com Blog; The universe of John P.